incowia/leanix-custom-reports/pathfinder/vburndown/README.md

 # Burndown

-Shows lifecyle information of factsheets in a burndown chart.
+Shows lifecycle information of factsheets in a burndown chart.

 ## Table of Contents